UC Hospitality - Serial Box

 Serial Box: A device that allows communication between an on-premise serial-based PMS system and a Hosted Voice system

 UC Hospitality: A hospitality-specific IP-based phone system.
-UC Hospitality is a Linux-based computer application that manages all phone calls for a hotel.
+UC Hospitality is a Linux-based application that manages all hotel phone calls.

 PBX: Private Branch Exchange, a general term for a system that allows calling without interfacing with the local telephone company.
 UC Hospitality is a hospitality-specific PBX.